hchiam/cognateLanguage/README.md

 Despite the optimizations the code can make so far (plus manual optimizations), most words are still long---at least, longer than traditional rote memory techniques can handle.
 It might help to google "[Benny Lewis imagination](https://www.fluentin3months.com/imagination-your-key-to-memorizing-hundreds-of-words-quickly/)" and "[Ron White mind palace](https://www.youtube.com/watch?v=3vlpQHJ09do)".

+If you're already familiar with the full words, you can use the "short translations" output from `cognateLanguage_Translate.py` to build sentences with shorter versions of the words.

 ##7) How Can I Use the Files?

 I personally use Terminal (a.k.a. command-line) to run the .py files.
 For example, to run the "cognateLanguage_Translate.py" file, I enter "pyt" and press tab for autocomplete, then I type the first letter "c" and tab for autocomplete (which gives me "cognateLanguage_") and then "T" and tab again (to get "cognateLanguage_Translate.py").
 What this looks like in the commandline after I've done these keyboard presses is:  `python cognateLanguage_Translate.py`.